akhilesh-m01/akhilesh-m01/README.md

 # Hi there, I'm Akhilesh 👋

-I'm a passionate web developer with a strong background in building dynamic and responsive web applications.
+I'm a passionate developer with a strong background in building dynamic and responsive web applications.
 I love exploring new technologies and continuously improving my skills.
 Here's a bit about me and what I work with:

 ## 🚀 About Me